 I went to the Trafalgar Square to see a Christmas tree.
 Then I visited the National Gallery.
 There are for example Sunflowers by Vincent van Gogh.
 I was staying right in front of the picture and was thinking: “This is it!
 This is it!”

-After visiting the gallery and listening to the X-mas carols in front of the X-mas tree, I went to… Waterstones bookstore in Piccadilly, the biggest bookstore I’ve ever seen and where I’ve stayed for hours and hours.
+After visiting the gallery and listening to the Christmas carols in front of the Christmas tree, I went to the… Waterstones bookstore in Piccadilly, the biggest bookstore I have ever seen and where I’ve stayed for hours.

 How was the bookstore?